ChrisWhealy/wasm_sha256/docs/README.md

-# Calculating the SHA256 Hash Using Buffered IO
+# Calculating the SHA256 Hash In WebAssembly Text Using Buffered IO

 ## Prerequisites